benthic-bruvs-field-manual/Benthic-BRUVs-field-manual.github.io/pages/08-field-manual-maintenance.md

 ---
 {% include toc.html class="toc-left" h_min=2 h_max=2 %}

-In accordance with the universal field manual maintenance protocol described in Chapter 1 of the Field Manual package, this manual will be updated in 2018 as Version 2.
-Updates will reflect user feedback and new developments (e.g. data discoverability and accessibility).
-Version 2 will also detail subsequent version control and maintenance.
+In accordance with the universal field manual maintenance protocol described in Chapter 1 of the Field Manual package, this manual was updated in 2020 as Version 2a.
+Updates reflect user feedback and new developments (e.g. data discoverability and accessibility).
+Version 2b will also include an accepted publication describing this field manual.
 The version control for Chapter 5 (field manual for Benthic BRUVs) is below:

 <table>